iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 If we are not in `relocate` mode, the plugin is only enabled, if the relative directories `../../support/support` (for arbitrary platform component) or `../support` (for support component) do not exist, which is the case for builds outside a local git workspace, e.g., on CI.

-- `writeResolved` (default `false`, user property `mdep.storeResolvedFile`) specifies whether the original locations of plugins shall be stored in a file
+- `writeResolved` (default `false`, user property `mdep.writeResolved`) specifies whether the original locations of plugins shall be stored in a file
 - `resolvedFile` (default `${project.build.directory}/classes/resolved`, user property `mdep.resolvedFile`) specifies where to store the file for `storeResolved`

 ## split-classpath